yegor256/blog/_drafts/iterator.md

 ---

 [Iterator](http://docs.oracle.com/javase/7/docs/api/java/util/Iterator.html)
-is one of fundamental Java interfaces, introduced in Java 1.2.
-It is supposed to be very simple, however, in my experience, many Java developers don't understand how to implement a custom one, which should iterate a stream of data coming from some other source.
-In other words, an **adapter** of another source of data, in form of an iterator.
-Hope this example will help.
+is one of the fundamental Java interfaces, introduced in Java 1.2.
+It is supposed to be very simple; however, in my experience, many Java developers don't understand how to implement a custom one, which should iterate a stream of data coming from some other source.
+In other words, it becomes an **adapter** of another source of data, in the form of an iterator.
+I hope this example will help.

 <!--more-->